Skip to main content

 Current Status: Sustain

 The association has demonstrated that, within the scope of its authority, it is committed to meet the SMO 6 best practices and has made progress in bringing its I&D system in line with the requirements.
-At the jurisdiction level, SCAAK is encouraged to raise awareness about best practices in investigation and discipline of professional accountants, including those formulated in SMO 6, of other stakeholders such as the KCFR and other professional associations, and to work with the stakeholders to establish an I&D system for all professional accountants in the jurisdiction.
+At the jurisdiction level, SCAAK is encouraged to raise awareness about best practices in SMO 6 related to the investigation and discipline of all professional accountants, among the KCFR and other professional associations.
+SCAAK may consider working with these stakeholders to establish an I&D system for all professional accountants in the jurisdiction.

 Having progressed with the adoption of standards, SCAAK indicates that it supports its members with implementation by maintaining and updating its continuing professional development (CPD) and educational programs to ensure that the latest IASB pronouncements are included.